pd95/local-codex-container/README.md

 ### Option 3: Proxy service connecting virtual network to localhost

-The following sub‑options provide ways to forward traffic from the container’s network interface to the Ollama service running on the host.
+The following sub‑options provide ways to forward traffic from the container's network interface to the Ollama service running on the host.

 #### Option 3.1: socat proxy